 As women with higher BMIs experience a range of persistent co-morbidity, such as diabetes and hypertensive disorders40,41, the timing and content of a postnatal weight management intervention has to reflect birth recovery, demands of parenthood, potential return to employment, social circumstances and mobility of the population.
 This study shows that women who were interested in weight management support were willing to participate and complete the study, but approaches have to be flexible and reflect each woman’s decision about when she feels timing of an intervention is appropriate.

-Failure to recruit women with EGWG suggests these women will remain ‘under the radar’, with implications for life-course health.
+Failure to recruit women with excessive gestational weight gain suggests these women will remain ‘under the radar’, with implications for life-course health.
 UK guidance15 is that women should not be weighed routinely.
 Even contacting women directly did not identify a large number who met IoM criteria for EGWG at 36 weeks.
 The potential to inform lifestyle behaviours was less clear, but could reflect positive lifestyle behaviours, such as high breastfeeding uptake in our local population35 (no data on longer-term rates were available locally).
-Integration of evidence highlighted several key findings to optimise intervention uptake in a definitive study, including offering more information about the intervention in pregnancy, a longer commencement period, and alternative approaches to presenting information on positive health behaviours.
+Integration of evidence, and discussion of findings with our PPI group, highlighted several key findings to optimise intervention uptake in a definitive study, including offering more information about the intervention in pregnancy, a longer commencement period, and alternative approaches to presenting information on positive health behaviours.

-It may be difficult to demonstrate cost-effectiveness relying purely on economic impacts measured over the trial course.
-Inclusion of economic modelling of longer-term impacts could prove an essential vehicle for a more complete and robust examination of programme cost-effectiveness.
+Inclusion of economic modelling of longer-term impacts could prove an essential vehicle for a more complete and robust examination of programme cost-effectiveness

 Conclusion